ianhaggerty3/tetris-stats/README.md

 ## example stats results

 Here are some graphs generated using my tetris stats parsing.
-All of them have been generated from my personal replay files so fare.
+All of them have been generated from my personal replay files so far.

-Here is an overiview on the number of games I've played per month in the past year.
-I have some data from before May 2020, but much of it was deleted to make space, so this is the only continuous interval of time I have so far.
+Here is an overview on the number of games I've played per month in the past year.
+I have some data from before May 2020, but much of it was deleted to make space.
+This is the only continuous interval of time I have.
 Each counted game has to be completely finished to be tracked; if I hit "restart" before finishing, it is not tracked.